Life at medical school: finding the right balance

 Everyone makes mistakes and everyone gets ill or finds it hard to cope sometimes.
 Some issues may be so significant that they are not compatible with you becoming a doctor, but the vast majority can be dealt with.

 - If you're finding it hard to cope for any reason, don't wait to ask for help.
 The organisations listed on the inside back cover of our downloadable document are useful sources of support, but your medical school also wants you to do well and will have its own systems in place to support and advise anyone who is struggling, for whatever reason.

 They will keep a watchful eye out for any behaviour that could mean your professionalism is in question.
 They will also have local procedures to deal with any such problems and to support you in getting back on track where possible.

 - Be open and honest about problems.
 Honesty is one of the fundamental qualities of medical professionalism, so lying about a problem will actually make it worse than admitting it and finding a way to deal with it.

 When you come to register with us, you will be asked to declare any past fitness to practise issues openly and honestly.
 We have a duty to look into all issues declared, but that doesn't mean that we won't then allow you to register as a doctor.
 We will, though, take the situation far more seriously if you have not told us about an issue and we subsequently find out about it.

 - A note on police cautions.
 Be aware that police cautions have a lasting legal status.
 You should not accept a caution from the police without taking legal advice.

-If you receive a caution, you should discuss this with your medical school.
 You will also need to declare cautions or convictions that are not protected when you register with us along with other fitness to practise issues.
 Find out more about what you should declare when applying for registration.